Streamer Fishing For Salmon: Best Tactics and Best Flies

 Erratic retrieves where I strip, rip, and pause the streamer are fantastic at triggering the aggressive nature of large salmon.

-Similar to swinging streamer flies, when stripping them in I prefer to start my first retrieve across the river as far as possible and always start a the top of the pool, and then with each consecutive cast, I move down 3 to 5 feet.
+Similar to swinging streamer flies, when stripping them in, I prefer to start my first retrieve across the river as far as possible, and I always start at the top of the pool, and then with each consecutive cast, I move down three to five feet.

-The clearer the river, the further the salmon can see therefore the further apart each retrieve can be.
-However, I like to take my time so I’ll generally spread out my casts about 3 feet each time.
+The clearer the river, the further the salmon can see.
+Therefore the further apart each retrieve can be.
+However, I like to take my time so I’ll generally spread out my casts about three feet each time.

-I will try to get my fly within 3 feet above the salmon heads for the best results.
+I will try to get my fly within three feet above the salmon heads for the best results.

 Tight Lines,